 His writing, fiction, nonfiction, and poetry, has appeared in many journals both here and abroad.
-Among these are American Writing, Art Criticism, BookPress, Editions Bibliotekos, Essays & Fictions, Ginosko, Grey Sparrow, Leonardo, Lightworks, Many Mountains Moving, OE, Pangolin Papers, Porter Gulch Review, Ragazine, Satire, Shiny, Skylark, SN Review, Straight, Sulphur River Literary Review, Q, and Wordwrights in the USA; D'Ars, and Spazio Humano in Italy; Himmelschrieber in Germany; In Other Words: Merida, in Mexico; Imago in Australia; The Prague Review, in the Czech Republic, and The Criterion, in India.
+Among these are American Writing, Art Criticism, BookPress, Editions Bibliotekos, Essays & Fictions, Ginosko, Grey Sparrow, Leonardo, Lightworks, Many Mountains Moving, OE, Pangolin Papers, Porter Gulch Review, Ragazine, Satire, Shiny, Skylark, SN Review, Straight, Streetlight, Sulphur River Literary Review, Q, Wayfarer, and Wordwrights in the USA; D'Ars, and Spazio Humano in Italy; Himmelschrieber in Germany; In Other Words: Merida, OFIPress, and SOLLiterary Review, in Mexico; Imago in Australia; The Prague Review, in the Czech Republic, and The Criterion, in India.
 He has a short story in the anthologies; Being Human: Call of the Wild, and The Book of Love, from W. W. Norton, and has also been nominated for a Pushcart Prize.
 A handmade book of his poetry was printed by Loughborough College of Art and Design in England.
 A copy of this book is in the Rare Book Collection of the MoMA in New York City.

 His debut novel, The Balloonist, The Story of T. S. C. Lowe, Inventor, Scientist, Magician, and Father of the U. S. Air Force, was published by Frederic C. Beil, in 2007.
-He has since published five other books: The Third Candidate, 2008 a novel, Grater Life, 2009 a novel in stories, Vigilia's Tempest, 2010 a novel, Acorn's Card, 2011 a novella and stories, and the novel Sconto Walaa, 2012.
+He has since published six other books: The Third Candidate, 2008 a novel, Grater Life, 2009 a novel in stories, Vigilia's Tempest, 2010 a novel, Acorn's Card, 2011 a novella and stories, and the novels Sconto Walaa, 2012 and Foozler Runs 2013.